 You may think that most of the United States Presidents are buried in Arlington National Cemetery.
-We hate to break this to you, but you’re wrong.
+We hate to break this to you, but that's not true.

 In fact, only John F. Kennedy and William Howard Taft are laid to rest at Arlington.
 The rest of our nation’s leaders are buried at public and private locations throughout the country.